vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 --- type:PlainMultipleChoiceExercise lang:sql xp:50 key:ac6d71b0e4
 ## ORDER BY in the courtroom

-In SQL, the `ORDER BY` keyword is used to sort the result set in ascending or descending order.
+In SQL, the `ORDER BY` keyword is used to sort the result set in ascending or descending order according the values of one or more columns.
 By default `ORDER BY` will sort in ascending order.
 If you want to sort the results in descending order, you use the `DESC` keyword.
 For example,

 ```
 SELECT title